 How can you get your house ready for the season while staying on trend?
-We sat down with Alicia Snyder of the Pella Product and Trends Department to bring you a few interior design ideas.
+We sat down with Alicia Henderson of the Pella Product and Trends Department to bring you a few interior design ideas.

 Colonial homes are familiar to many due to their classically elegant architectural style that can be found across America.

 “Colonial” traditionally referred to any home built by early American colonists.
 Often made of materials familiar to those from England or The Netherlands, these houses shared a symmetrical design, a steep roof, and a utilitarian chimney and fireplace.